patrickbail/cubetower-dt/README.md

 ### Welcome to the Git Best Practices Page.

-You can find all the documentation to this under the **Wiki** Page of this Project or [Here](https://git.smartfactory.de/wiki/bestpractices/-/wikis/home)
+You can find all the documentation on our Best Practices under the **Wiki** Page of this Project or please click [Here](https://git.smartfactory.de/wiki/bestpractices/-/wikis/home)